|

 Symptoms often worsen in damp and/or moldy places, and after

-consumption of foods containing sugar and/or yeast.
-Because of its
+consumption of foods containing sugar, high amount of carbohydrates (Carbs

 many and varied symptoms, this disorder is often misdiagnosed.